-The Best Places to Spot Fall Color in Sacramento & Northern California
+The Best Places to Spot Fall Color in Northern California

-Located south of Lake Tahoe on the eastern side of Carson Pass, Hope Valley is an all-season high-Sierra destination known for its fishing, camping, hiking and skiing.
+Just 20 minutes south of South Lake Tahoe is Hope Valley, an all-season high-Sierra destination known for its fishing, camping, hiking and skiing.
 Come fall, the area is awash in brilliant yellows from the aspens that line the valley floor.
+In fact, the entire Carson Pass area is known for its fall color, which is especially dazzling against the dark green of the pine trees and the deep blue of the many lakes here.

 Tilden Regional Park